 Vegetables: onion, ginger, garlic, tomato, coriander.
 I have used fresh tomatoes, but you can substitute it with canned chopped tomatoes or puree or passata.
 Do not use passata that contain basil.

-Chickpea (Garbanzo Bean): I have used canned chickpea.
-You can use dried chickpea as well but it is time taking process.
+Chickpea (Garbanzo Bean): I have used canned chickpeas.
+You can use dry chickpeas as well but it is time taking process.
 Soak it overnight and cook until soft and tender.
-Best option is to prep ahead and store it in the fridge/freezer so you can save time on busy weekdays.
+The best option is to prep ahead and store boiled chickpeas in the fridge/freezer so you can save time on busy weekdays.